 * Click here for rating key

-Taste of Texas Restaurant Review: Radio host and restaurateur Edd Hendee and his wife Nina opened Taste of Texas in 1977.
-The sprawling building is decorated with Texas artifacts such as museum quality newspaper articles and documents signed by early Texas leaders.
-But more than being a repository of Lone Star history, this restaurant in far West Houston draws steak-hungry folks for the Certified Angus beef it has served for more than 30 years.
-They serve up rib-eye steak by the ounce, cut to your desired thickness; slow-roasted prime rib; filet Oscar topped with a two-ounce crab cake and hollandaise sauce; a massive tomahawk steak; and a huge bone-in porterhouse.
+Taste of Texas Restaurant Review: Restaurateur Edd Hendee and his wife Nina opened Taste of Texas in 1977.
+The sprawling building is decorated with Texas artifacts such as museum-quality documents signed by early Texas leaders.
+But more than being a repository of Lone Star history, this restaurant in far West Houston draws steak-hungry folks for the Certified Angus beef it has served for 38 years.
+They offer up rib-eye steak by the ounce, cut to your desired thickness; slow-roasted prime rib; filet Oscar topped with a two-ounce crab cake and hollandaise sauce; a massive tomahawk steak; and a huge bone-in porterhouse.
 For lunch there are sandwiches, burgers and salads.
 Typical steakhouse sides include au gratin potatoes, fresh asparagus and loaded baked potatoes.
 A full bar and a lengthy wine list round out the experience, along with desserts like the Snickers pie.